 Valve is finally stepping out of the shadows to claim its place in the VR hardware market, and it’s aiming straight at the high-end.
-Valve’s Index VR headset and controllers are a significant upgrade over first-gen headsets—unless you run into problems.
+The PC-connected Valve Index is currently one of best VR headsets on the market.
+That experience is only amplified by the included Index controllers, especially when compared to those of first-generation VR headsets.

 Valve’s new headset is a big improvement in both design and features over competing headsets in consumer VR.
 My first impressions of the headset were very positive.
-The build quality is about as good as it gets, the material selection is fantastic and the feature set of the device leaves practically nothing to be desired.
+The build quality is about as good as it gets, the material selection is fantastic and the device’s feature set leaves practically nothing to be desired.

 Valve Index VR Headset Kit Specs